 The Progressive Botany Vol. I Collection possess an inherent Scottish-ness yet many of our concepts have their starting points much further afield and some are complete fantasy.
 Scotland is beautiful and our history is inspiring, but our heritage does not define us, it is linked fundamentally.

-As a perfumer, working within our fragrance house Jorum Laboratories, Euan uses manufactured and natural origin raw materials to recreate rather uncommon naturally occurring aromas - many of which are found across our native Scotland.
+As a perfumer Euan uses manufactured and natural origin raw materials to recreate rather uncommon naturally occurring aromas - many of which are found across our native Scotland.
 There are many wonderful and beautiful flowers, trees, plants what-have-you found across Scotland however there are few which can be harvested for their aromatic properties for use in perfumery.
 The few that you do find here in Scotland are commonly found elsewhere in the world and are grown specifically to yield high levels of aromatic oil for use in the fragrance (and/or flavour) trade.
 Scotland’s climate is pretty tough for growing plants prized for their aromatic properties and more climatic regions tend to yield more aromatic oil and of a greater quality.

 To cut a long story short, those rare and wonderful beauties we find here in Scotland need more investigation and analysis.
 We are working on it progressively.

-You will however find many uncommon materials, notes and sensations listed in our product descriptions – most of these are ‘accords’ created by Jorum Laboratories in response to the subject in question.
+You will however find many uncommon materials, notes and sensations listed in our product descriptions – most of these are ‘accords’ created by us in response to the subject in question.
 Many of these notes are direct translations of Scottish botanicals, some of this work starting well over a decade ago now.
-At Jorum Laboratories we have investigated and have toyed with extracting these endemic species in-house however this area is rife with issues; ecological, performance and overall viability.
+We have investigated and have toyed with extracting these endemic species in-house however this area is rife with issues; ecological, performance and overall viability.
 So, for the time being its good old ‘nosing’, experience, skill, creativity and analytics to create (or rather, recreate) those desired notes.